MILITARY RAILROADS

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-purchasing of photographs of Brooklyn Eastern District Terminal locomotives,
+purchase of several photographs of Brooklyn Eastern District Terminal

-I acquired a series of images taken by Alfred Jaeger.
+locomotives, I acquired a series of images taken by Alfred

 For several years, I had been troubled over the identification and purpose of a centercab switcher of B-B wheel arrangement and siderods on BEDT property, which is barely visible in four pictures that I acquired from the A. Jaeger collection.
 These photos are dated February 19, 1961: (photos enlarged and cropped to show loco in question)